Basic Czech Phrases and Pronunciation Guide

 Consonants

-Many consonants are similar to their English counterparts.
-These are a few exceptions.
+Many consonants are similar to their English counterparts but there are a few "fun" exceptions.

 Greetings